microsoft/fluentui-react-native/docs/pages/Theming/Basics.md

 };
 ```

-For more information about customizing themes, take a look at [Custom Themes](./CustomTheme.md).
-For information about our default themes, take a look at [Default Themes](./DefaultThemes.md).

 ### Accessing theme properties

 You can use the `useFluentTheme()` hook to get the current theme inside a component.